 Diego Brambilla is an Italian artist, based in Zürich, who graduated from the London College of Communication with an MA in photography in 2015.
 Previous education includes a BA in Sociology and a diploma in Film Direction.

-Deliberately mixing real and imaginary, he stages fictional scenarios and experimentally combines photography with sculpture.
-Drawing upon contemporary narratives about nature, the human body or science, his work challenges those concepts as cultural products and investigates their ability to reconfigure the meaning within a constructed imagination.
+Deliberately mixing real and imaginary, he stages fictional scenarios and experimentally combines photography with sculpture and installation.
+Drawing upon contemporary narratives about nature, his work challenges it as cultural product and investigates its ability to reconfigure the meaning within a constructed imagination.

 Committee member of near. swiss association for contemporary photography